 Every coffee drinker knows that their coffee will degrade over time and that whole beans will stay fresher for longer.
 To avoid getting an unwanted morning surprise and waking up to a bad cup of coffee.

-To maintain maximum freshness factor and coffee flavor I always use an airtight vacuum coffee container with a one way valve and store it in the fridge.
+To maintain maximum freshness factor and coffee flavor I always use an airtight coffee container with a one-way valve and store it in the fridge.
 I only take out the amount of beans that I am going to use immediately before I grind and brew them.